innoave/rincon/README.md

 ## Usage

-First, add this to your `Cargo.toml`:
+Add this to your `Cargo.toml`:

 ```toml
 [dependencies]
 arangodb_client = "0.1"
 ```

-Next, add this to your crate:
+And add this to your crate:

 ```rust
 extern crate arangodb_client;